Migrant Centre NI

 How to apply?

-The expression of interest should give us an idea of what project you would like to deliver or continue (if you are already delivering a project and struggling due to COVID).
+The expression of interest should give us an idea of what project you would like to deliver or continue.
 We will also need to know how much you would like to apply for and what that money will be spent on.

-A pitch interview (ZOOM meeting) is a conversation about your project.
-Instead of filling in a traditional application form we will give you a chance to talk about your project and then ask you a few additional questions about the organisation and management.
+The interview (ZOOM meeting) is a conversation about your project.
+Instead of filling in a traditional application form we will give you a chance to talk about your project and then ask you a few additional questions about the community, organisation and management.

 Please note you will not be able to save & return to the form so you might want to take note of the questions and fill it in once you are ready.